Joel-Vitelli/Lippia-Mobile_Crodwar-Academy-2021/docs/README_Linux.md

 ```
 $ sudo apkDirectory=./sample_apk docker-compose up
 ```
  > This command, will start download the images needed to build all the containers and start them.
 It takes a while to download the images depending on your internet connection.
- > You must to set apkDirectory as parametter
+ > You must to set apkDirectory as parametter, in this case is hosted on ./sample_apk

 ```
 Creating network "lippia-mobile-sample-project_default" with the default driver